 Market Cap: ~160 Billion (Down nearly half since mid-December – See Chart Below)

 The primary, definitely most well-known crypto.
-Bitcoin is highly decentralized and open source.
-It is also an open ledger, so transparency is not an issue but privacy is a complication.
+Bitcoin is a highly decentralized and open source coin.
+It is also an open ledger, so transparency is not an issue, but privacy is complicated.
 Someone cannot see your personal information, but can see your Bitcoin address, which could cause issues.

 Market Cap: ~70 Billion

-Similar to Bitcoin in regards to their distributed ledgers; Ethereum has faster transactions than Bitcoin.
+Similar to Bitcoin with regard to their distributed ledgers; Ethereum has faster transactions than Bitcoin.
 While Bitcoin is focused on finding a payment alternative (to traditional methods), Ethereum is more focused on creating a platform which facilitates P2P contracts/applications.

 Market Cap: ~33 Billion

 Ripple is more of a closed ledger cryptocurrency.
 It is owner by a private company; it is not open source such as Bitcoin.
 They utilize an “amendment system”: where developers must vote and agree on a change to get it passed.
 This is more efficient than Bitcoin, but the private company aspect reminds me a little too much of the Federal Reserve.